nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 "I sho did."

 Bubber slowly shook his head.
 "Bye-bye, blackbird."
-Then, still somewhat suspicious, "Where was you when you saw 'im?"
+Then, still somewhat suspicious, "Where was you when you saw &rsquo;im?"

-"Followin’ 'im.
+"Followin’ &rsquo;im.
 Thought he might need some help if he was out sheikin'."

 "Well, kiss my Aunt Annie's preserves!"
 Bubber pondered the imponderable a moment, slowly recovering his stick and most of his incredulity.